CongLeSolutionX/AlgoVerse/META_CODING_PUZZLES/Mathematical_Art/Swift_Syntax_Solution.md

 print(countPlusSigns(N: N6, L: L6, D: D6))//0
 ```

+The full code implementation is in this link: https://github.com/CongLeSolutionX/MyApp/tree/META_CODING_PUZZLES_Mathematical_Art

 Key improvements and explanations in the code:

 *   **Set for Line Storage:**  `horizontalLines` and `verticalLines` are `Set<[Int]>`.
 This is crucial for efficient `contains` checks later.
 We use `[Int]` (an array of integers) instead of a custom struct for simplicity, as Swift's built-in array type is hashable if its elements are hashable.